microsoft/TypeScript-Handbook/pages/Type Inference.md

 var zoo = [new Rhino(), new Elephant(), new Snake()];
 ```

-Ideally, we may want `zoo` to be inferred as an {{Animal[]}}, but because there is no object that is strictly of type `Animal` in the array, we make no inference about the array element type.
+Ideally, we may want `zoo` to be inferred as an `Animal[]`, but because there is no object that is strictly of type `Animal` in the array, we make no inference about the array element type.
 To correct this, instead explicitly provide the type when no one type is a super type of all other candidates:

 ```TypeScript
 var zoo: Animal[] = [new Rhino(), new Elephant(), new Snake()];